 - Always check with a doctor or healthcare provider before using essential oils, especially on children or if you have a medical condition.

 - Using fresh aloe vera gel isn’t as stable for counter storage; a commercial brand is recommended.

 If you like this recipe, also try my DIY disinfecting wipes for kitchen counters or bathrooms.

-While I prefer to use the homemade recipe, I found this natural hand sanitizer that was created by a Dad who was looking for a way to remove chemicals from products to protect his immune-compromised son.
+While I prefer to use the homemade recipe, I also found this natural hand sanitizer.
+It was created by a Dad who was looking for a way to remove chemicals from products to protect his immune-compromised son.

 Ever made your own hand sanitizer?
 How did it turn out?